AP® Biology Exam Format: All You Need To Know

 Free-response question 5 – Analyze Model or Visual Representation

-This is a four-part question in which you will be given a biological scenario along with a visual representation or model to study.
+This question concentrates on a biological scenario along with a visual representation or model to study.

 ---|---|---|